elyaserfani/springboot-hibernate-h2/README.md

 You can also change this credentials inside `src/main/resources/application.properties` file .

 ### Swagger documentation :

-You can visit and use swagger documentation at : `https://localhost:8081/swagger`
+You can visit and use swagger documentation at : `http://localhost:8081/api-docs`

+You can visit and use swagger UI at : `https://localhost:8081/swagger-ui/`

 ### Kibana dashboard (for elastic) :